advantageous/systemd-cloud-watch/README.md

   writing logs into the same log group) must have a unique `log_stream` value.
 If the given log stream doesn't exist then it will be created before writing the first set of journal events.

-* `buffer_size`: (Optional) The size of the local event buffer where journal events will be kept in order to write batches of events to the CloudWatch Logs API.
-The default is 100.
-A batch of new events will be written to CloudWatch Logs every second even if the buffer does not fill, but this setting provides a maximum batch size to use when clearing a large backlog of events, e.g. from system boot when the program starts for the first time.
+* `buffer_size`: (Optional) The size of the event buffer to send to CloudWatch Logs API.
+The default is 50.
+ This means that cloud watch will send 50 logs at a time.

 * `fields`: (Optional) Specifies which fields should be included in the JSON map that is sent to CloudWatch.